Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Sentinel lymph node biopsy for breast cancer (The Basics)")
+●Basics topic (see "Patient education: Sentinel lymph node biopsy for breast cancer (The Basics)")

-●Beyond the Basics topic (see "Patient information: Breast cancer guide to diagnosis and treatment (Beyond the Basics)")
+●Beyond the Basics topic (see "Patient education: Breast cancer guide to diagnosis and treatment (Beyond the Basics)")